calebdw/larastan/README.md

 composer require --dev "calebdw/larastan:^2.0"
 ```

-Or if you already have the upstream version installed, you can point your `composer.json` to this fork:
+Or if you already have the upstream package installed, you can point your `composer.json` to this fork:

 ```diff
 - "larastan/larastan": "^2.0"